 Pulsar Night Vision hey y’all my name is Jason Robertson I’m the owner of outdoor legacy gear we specialize in night vision and accessories today I want to talk to you about the all new pulsar trail XP 50 thermal rifle scopes the trail series is the latest Pulsar Night Vision thermal rifle scope lineup from pulsar and there’s going to be five different models they’re going to range from 2799 all the way up to the XP 50 which is the top-of-the-line unit for 4999 i want to go ahead and show you some of the features here that the XP 50 is going to have its going to be at 640 x 480 Corps at 17 microns it’s got a fast 50 Hertz frame rate and a 1.

-8 magnification built in internal video recorder picture-in-picture zooming and a custom app with live streaming a lot of great features that are built into this unit and I think you’re going to be really impressed by it so let’s go ahead and get right into the video clips one thing that I do want to note these were recorded internally so the quality is very good however there is some degrading in the image quality simply because they’ve been recorded they’ve been saved on a computer they were edited they were saved back then they were uploaded. https://shootingaim.com/how-to-adjust-rifle-scope-learn-it-properly-from-the-best-trainer
+8 magnification built in internal video recorder picture-in-picture zooming and a custom app with live streaming a lot of great features that are built into this unit and I think you’re going to be really impressed by it so let’s go ahead and get right into the video clips one thing that I do want to note these were recorded internally so the quality is very good however there is some degrading in the image quality simply because they’ve been recorded they’ve been saved on a computer they were edited they were saved back then they were uploaded.
+You can learn about how to adjust rifle scope by click here.

 so the image that you actually see is going to be good but not quite as good as what you would see in the actual unit while you’re using it one thing you’ll notice if you look up in the upper left hand corner there’s a little symbol that says re see that just shows that the unit is actually recording and you’ll see how that’s kind of pixelated and degraded a little bit and that just kind of shows you some of the loss on the video quality through all the editing process.